maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="get-var"></a>
 ### `GET` *var*

 Reads a single byte from the keyboard and puts the value into *var*.
-If *var* is a numeric value it receives the ASCII value, if it is a string, it becomes a one-character string.
+If *var* is a numeric variable it receives the ASCII value of the character, if it is a string variable, it becomes a one-character string.

 On Commodore systems, `GET` is very similar to `INKEY$`, it returns nothing if there is no key held down when the statement is called.
 In AppleSoft and Atari BASIC, `GET` waits for a key to be pressed before continuing.
 In this respect it is more like a single-character `INPUT` than a replacement for `INKEY$`.
 On those platforms the only way to simulate the `INKEY$`-like behaviour was to use a `PEEK` of the keyboard buffer.